Evaluating a Facility Based on a Unique Vibration Specification and Other Requirements

 Many tools only have vibration requirements, or the customer is only concerned about vibration in their facility.
 In this case, VEC can conduct a vibration site survey and either compare the results to a specific tool specification or the standard Vibration Criteria or VC-Curves.

 For laboratory and other locations with sensitivity to acoustic noise, VEC will conduct a detailed acoustic noise survey.
 Often VEC conducts acoustic noise surveys in conjunction with acoustic noise modeling and design consulting services.

 Magnetic fields easily impact the performance of electron microscopes and e-beam lithography tools.
-VEC can conduct magnetic field, electric field, and RF testing as required based on customer requirements.
+VEC can conduct a magnetic field, electric field, and RF testing as required based on customer requirements.

-For electron microscopes with existing image problems.
-VEC will use raw image data to diagnose a disturbance on an electron microscope.
+For electron microscopes with existing image problems, VEC will use raw image data to diagnose a disturbance on an electron microscope.
 VEC then directly correlates this data to sources in the environment using a technique called Spot Mode Video.
 Spot Mode Video is a highly effective way of diagnosing complex image problems.

 Vibration Engineering Consultants is a trusted name within the microscopy, research, and high-tech manufacturing communities.
 We have provided site evaluations since 1983 and continue to provide exemplary service.
 Below is a little more about our capabilities.

 - VEC conducts site evaluations across a wide variety of tools and microscopes.

 - We have a robust database and the experience required to identify issues and provide recommendations to optimize tool performance quickly.